fairpm/fair-beacon/README.md

-# Mini FAIR Repo
+# FAIR Beacon Repo
-The Mini FAIR plugin transforms your site into a [FAIR Repository](https://github.com/fairpm/fair-protocol), allowing you to serve packages directly from your own infrastructure into the FAIR system.
+The FAIR Beacon plugin transforms your site into a [FAIR Repository](https://github.com/fairpm/fair-protocol), allowing you to serve packages directly from your own infrastructure into the FAIR system.
 ## Design Goals
-Mini FAIR is designed to allow plugin and theme vendors to host their own FAIR repository easily, integrating with tools they’re already using.
-Mini FAIR is built for small scale hosting for a few packages, not for general use as a mass-hosting repository.
+FAIR Beacon is designed to allow plugin and theme vendors to host their own FAIR repository easily, integrating with tools they’re already using.
+FAIR Beacon is built for small scale hosting for a few packages, not for general use as a mass-hosting repository.

-We aim to make it possible for everyone to run Mini FAIR, with a focus on ease of use and integration with existing tooling.
+We aim to make it possible for everyone to run FAIR Beacon, with a focus on ease of use and integration with existing tooling.
 ## Requirements
 - PHP 8.3 or higher
 - WordPress 6.4 or higher